whitehole07/space-structure-fem/README.md

 # space-structure-fem
-Simple symbolical FE solver optimized for the Politecnico di Milano's Space Structures course.
+Simple symbolical FE solver optimized for the Politecnico di Milano's course of Space Structures.
 This model can:

 - Obtain both symbolical and numerical solutions